FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

-Similar to fine-tuning Chronos-2, XGBoost and random forest are trained on the same training block using the hyperparameters listed in Table~\ref{tab:model_specifications} and the evaluation setup shown in Figure~\ref{fig:rolling_evaluation}.
-For hyperparameter optimization, a subset of at most 5\,000 time steps is drawn from the end of the training block; this subset is further split 80/20 into an hyperparameter optimization (HPO) training and an HPO validation set used as the Optuna objective.
-Final models are then retrained on the full training block, with lag features constructed from a context window of length $C$ to ensure comparability with the TSFMs.
-All experiments were conducted on a multi-GPU server equipped with 2$\times$ AMD EPYC 9334 CPUs, 1.1\,TiB of memory, and 4$\times$ NVIDIA RTX~6000 Ada Generation GPUs (48\,GB VRAM each).
-Running the complete benchmark in parallel across multiple workers required approximately one week of wall-clock time, with the dominant share attributed to the training of random forest and XGBoost models as well as the fine-tuning of Chronos-2.
-The benchmark and in particular inference of the foundation models can also be executed on a single, less powerful GPU.
+Similar to fine-tuning Chronos-2, XGBoost and random forest are trained on the same training block using the hyperparameters (Appendix Table~\ref{tab:model_specifications}) and the evaluation setup (Figure~\ref{fig:rolling_evaluation}).
+For hyperparameter optimization, a subset of at most 5{,}000 time steps is drawn from the end of the training block, which is further split into a training (80\%) and a validation set (20\%).
+The final models are then retrained using the entire training block, with lag features constructed from a context window length $C$ to ensure comparability with the TSFMs.